phytec/phytec-eeprom-flashtool/README.rst

 Blocks are a flexible way to extend the general information inside the EEPROM chip by information required for a product.
 For example, it allows to store multiple MACs for Ethernet interfaces.

-Please keep in mind each transaction will read the content first, append the MAC and writes the new image back to the EEPROM chip.
+Please keep in mind each transaction will read the content first, append the block and writes the new image back to the EEPROM chip.
 It's not possible to remove a block.

 Each command requires either the `-som` and/or `-ksx` argument to identify the EEPROM chip.

-The `-f` arguments works as well for read/write operations on a local file.
+It's also possible to append a block to a local binary file with the `-file` or `-f` argument.

 MAC Block
 *********